 Flush your DNS resolver cache and, if possible, close all browsers except the one in which you are running your tests.
 If you are not able to do this, for instance, if support is using some browser-based tool to see your client computer's desktop, be prepared to filter your trace.

 In a busy trace, locate the Office 365 service that you're using.
 If you've never or seldom seen your traffic before, this is a helpful step in separating the performance issue from other network noise.
 There are a few ways to do this.
-Directly before your test, you can use ping or, PsPing, to the URL of the specific service (
+Directly before your test, you can use ping or PsPing against the URL of the specific service (

-psping -4 microsoft-my.sharepoint.com:443, for examples) .
-You can also easily find that PsPing in a Netmon trace (by its process name).
+psping -4 microsoft-my.sharepoint.com:443, for example).
+You can also easily find that ping or PsPing in a Netmon trace (by its process name).
 That will give you a place to start looking.

 If you're only using Netmon tracing at the time of the problem, that's okay too.
 To orient yourself, use a filter like

 ContainsBin(FrameData, ASCII, "office") or